|With the Visual Workflow Builder, SharpSpring offers an interface for you to develop and visualize the journeys for your leads.

 To deactivate or reactivate from within the visual workflow, do the following:

 Deactivated visual workflows will have the Inactive toggle status.
 Activated visual workflows will have the Active toggle status.

 Frequently Asked Questions

-Q. Will my visual workflows and action groups display in the normal Task or Action Group pages, and vice versa?
+Q: Will my visual workflows and action groups display in the normal Action Group page, and vice versa?

-A. Visual workflows will remain separate from the pre-existing tasks and action groups.
+A: Visual workflows will remain separate from the pre-existing action groups.
 These will not be accessible on the same page.

 Q. How do I make changes outside of an action group?

 A: The action group must be saved prior to making any changes outside of the action group.

 Q: Can I rename the branches in my visual workflow?